przodownikR1/springMvcStartKata/README.md

 ==================
 ========================================================
 only for training ||
-has made ​​a lot of mistakes in order to solve problems
+The code has made ​​a lot of mistakes in order to solve problems
 ========================================================